dvntaudio/cuckoo-tools/README.md

     mkdir $HOME/shared
     sudo mount -t vmhgfs .host:/cuckoo $HOME/shared

+Before you begin the installation remember that you have to enable virtualiztion in the vm.
+In VMware Fusion this is done under advanced settings for processors & memory.

 To begin the installation of the Windows machine.

     virt-manager

-Name the machine win7_x64 for the defaults in this repo to work.
+Name the machine win7_x64 for the defaults in this repository to work.
 I will not explain the steps needed here.

 Install some basic tools for Cuckoo.
+When IE starts remember to turn of SmartScreen Filter.

 * https://www.python.org/getit/ - Python 2.7.x.
 Install 32-bit version.
 * http://www.pythonware.com/products/pil/